Belthasaran/rhtools/README.md

 5.      bash do_addhacks.sh
-     This script will scan the  hacks/  directory  and attempt to add them to the database.
+     This script will scan the  hacks/  directory  and attempt to add all hacks found in hacks/ to the database.

+     NOTE:  If a hack by that same ID is already in the local database, then it will be removed and replaced with the items found in hacks/.

+     Two hacks should Never have the same ID specified.
+     Do not use a numeric ID number, unless the hack is on SMWC, and your ID number matches theirs!